NurcholishAdam/Green_Agent/NEURO_SYMBOLIC_INTEGRATION_COMPLETE.md

 # Neuro-Symbolic Oversight Integration - Complete

 ## Executive Summary

 Successfully extended the Green Agent architecture with a neuro-symbolic oversight paradigm inspired by FormalJudge.
 This enhancement provides interpretable, verifiable governance over agent behavior through explicit symbolic constraints while maintaining full compatibility with the existing Green_Agent repository.

+**New in this version:** The oversight layer now integrates advanced enhancement modules from `src/enhancements` (LIMIT Graph, MODP, RLHF, Multi‑Teacher On‑Policy Distillation, Bio‑inspired Optimisation, MoE expert gating, and FlexGen).
+These modules provide contextual metrics and learned decision‑making that further strengthen the oversight capabilities.
+Symbolic rules can now reference these advanced metrics, enabling more nuanced and context‑aware governance.

+---

 ## Deliverables